maurges/every-rust-gui-library/notes.md

 the state change and doesn't update the view?
 FUCKING typical react, I had the same in dioxus.
 And here there aren't even any primitives to force update, because those додики were so sure of themselves.

+I'm pretty sure this is somehow related to that panic from earlier.
+But first of all, what about "if it compiles it works", and second, I have to clue how else to do this.

+Looking at the example again.
+Do I have to put the pipe thing everywhere?
+Let's try.
+Also there is a checkbox in example, I was just a retard.
+And they get it's property as any other reactive value, which is cool.

+Trying to put more pipes, it seems a label can't have a pipe as its value.
+But I think I can still create two labels.
+And I also can't compose a button with a label pipe.
+Fucking magic macros again, obscuring the possible.
+I try to put pipes on the if between two widgets, and get the same meaningless panic again.
+Fucks's sake.
+Seems I'm done for today.

+Another idea I got: what if I move getting inner state out of all those uses, so only do it once at the top?
+And it fucking worked!
+Even switching between two by a press of a button works.
+Brilliant!
+And I guess this is what authors meant that reactivity only happens at places where pipe is applied.
+What they forgot to tell you is that it's possible to write a code that looks reactive but actually fucking isn't.
+And I still can't figure out how can I dynamically set the label on a button.
+The error messages are also very unhelpful with nothing concrete and a lot of substitution failures.

+I see that Pipe provides a method widget_build, but I can never build it.
+And I'm failing to make a label with todo text properly reactive.
+I need to somehow set_text from a pipe, but that never works because variables have to be moved into pipe's closure.
+A solution would be to return a widget from it with widget_build, but that doesn't work.
+In the example they just return a widget from a pipe?
+Then push it into a vector and return that vector from another pipe?
+Why does it work in that case?

+Another day trying, another question of if I want to continue this tomorrow.

 Creating simple widgets: drawing primitives are there, input are not.
 Plus the sizes and layouting are crazy.